![]() Hemispheric and global averages graph (also available as a EPS and PDF) More graphs below and here |

 American and African continents and over Antarctica.
 The number of available stations

-was small during the 1850s, but increases to over 4500 stations during the 1951-2010 period.
+was small during the 1850s, but increases to over 2,000 stations by 1900 and more than

-and Kennedy et al. (2011).
-Both these sources also discuss the
+et al. (2021) and Kennedy et al. (2019).
+Both these sources and references

 consistency and homogeneity of the measurements through time and the steps that have been made